Positive action: First Employment Tribunal case highlights stumbling blocks

 In effect, rather than selecting between equally qualified candidates, the respondent had applied a ‘policy’ of preferring candidates with protected characteristics, which is prohibited by legislation.

 Mr Furlong had performed comparatively well at interview and had received positive feedback.
 The Employment Tribunal was persuaded that, but for the inappropriately broad application of positive action principles, he would have successfully secured a post.

 What does this mean for me?

 Since its introduction, section159 of the Equality Act 2010 has been seldom used by employers, mainly due to perceived difficulty of demonstrating that two or more candidates are truly comparable.
 Unless this decision is successfully appealed those advising employers will remain cautious about suggesting its use.
 There has been much rhetoric from Government about the need to make workforces more diverse.
 However, this decision demonstrates that current legislation makes this objective difficult to achieve.
 If positive action is to be used effectively to bring about real change, more user-friendly legislation with broader reach will arguably be needed.

-Paul McFarlane (email@example.com) is a Partner and discrimination expert in the Employment, Pensions and Immigration team at Weightmans LLP.
-If you have any concerns about this case, or questions about implementing a ‘positive action’ strategy in your organisation, please do not hesitate to contact Paul or speak to your usual Weightmans advisor.
+Ben Daniel is Partner and Head of Employment, Pensions and Immigration team at Weightmans LLP.
+If you have any concerns about this case, or questions about implementing a ‘positive action’ strategy in your organisation, please do not hesitate to contact Ben or speak to your usual Weightmans advisor.